OwenPendrighElliott/contemplation/README.md

 TypeError: Argument 'd' for function 'test_func' must be of type typing.Dict[str, typing.List[int]], instead type typing.Dict[str, typing.Union[typing.List[typing.Union[int, str]], typing.List[int]]] was passed
 ```

-You can also get this type information directly for any object:
+You can also get this type information directly for any object with the `introspect_type` function:

 ```python
 from contemplation.experimental import introspect_type